 I loved roaming the ship, but was a little surprised at how easily it seemed that a person could fall overboard, there wasn’t much between you and the swiftly passing deep blue sea, very close below.
 Some of the sailors told us that it actually happened a few days earlier.
 They didn’t say whether the unlucky sailor was recovered or not.

 Every morning I was awakened (early) to the sound of the crew “swabbing” the teakwood decks (yes most of the decks were teakwood not metal).
 This process included each sailor having a block of some abrasive material about the size of a large bar of soap.
 They scrubbed this block along the deck with a “broom handle” looking thing that wasn’t fastened in any way that I could see to the abrasive block.
-They did this every morning.
+They did this early every morning.
 There was also the incessant metalic sound of other sailors using a hammer and chisel tool to chip away at rust that seemed to appear and reappear every day on all external metal surfaces.
 This was a very noisy operation as heard from my quarters.
 There was also daily practice firing of the many 5 inch guns, several of which seemed to be so close to my quarters that the room shook.
 And they were loud, very loud … early every morning.

-But the real pyrotechnics was when they fired the 16 inch guns.
+But the real pyrotechnics was when they fired the big 16 inch guns.
 The ship had 3 turrets of these with 3 guns on each turret.
-Each shell fired weighed 3000 pounds and could be fired up to 26 miles.
+Each shell fired weighed more than 2000 pounds and could be fired up to 26 miles.
 When these guns went off you could feel it throughout the whole ship and they were so loud that if you were caught outside close to one when it went off, it could affect your hearing.
 It did mine, to this day I still have a faint “ringing” in my ears from it.

-I was told that the Battleship New Jersey carried enough fuel to go around the world, so we could afford to refuel the destroyer.
+I was told that the New Jersey carried enough fuel to go around the world, so we could afford to refuel the destroyer.

 This was when we also transferred the mail including my letter home.
 If you look closely at the picture on the left you can pretend that you see my letter to my wife buried in that little orange thing being passed between the ships.
-There was also one officer that had to go back to Pearl Harbor so he was in a chair on that line after the mail was transferred.
+There was also one officer that had to go back to Pearl Harbor so he was in a “chair” on that line after the mail was transferred.
 I thought that would be a bit of a scary ride.

 That was when it occurred to me that being an instant Navy Lieutenant might not be so cool right then.
 I also thought it was ironic that I could be at ground zero of the start of World War Three when I was just a humble computer programmer that wasn’t drafted because of my “supporting the war effort” occupation.